humdrum-tools/humdrum-documentation/tool/midreset/index.md

 The **midreset** command resets the MIDI controller card.
-The **midreset** command is useful if a MIDI application has terminated abnormally \-- leaving the MIDI card unaccessable to further use.
+The **midreset** command is useful if a MIDI application has terminated abnormally &mdash; leaving the MIDI card unaccessable to further use.

 ------------------------------------------------------------------------